JavaScript is required

 Response to the Inquiry into Anti-Vilification Protections

-Public consultation on changing anti-vilification laws
+Public consultation on proposed changes to anti-vilification laws

 What is vilification?